What is DHCP? | How to Enable It on Windows 10

 Step 7

-After enabling client service, click on your WiFi card and automatically check the TCP/IP information you receive.
+After enabling client service, click on your WiFi card and automatically check the TCP information you receive.

 What Happens If DHCP Is Turned Off?

-As you can see, the system settings for getting the IP address automatically are very easy.
-However, TCP/IP settings must configure correctly.
-If this protocol is disabled, computers on the network cannot automatically obtain an IP address.
-If you have 150-200 computers in a network environment, you must configure the server.
-Otherwise, you must manually configure the IP address and other information.
+As you can see, the system settings for automatically getting the Internet Protocol address are elementary.
+However, TCP/IP settings must be configured correctly.
+If this protocol is disabled, computers on the network cannot automatically obtain an IP.

 Video